linuxdeepin/deepin-boot-maker/src/help/deepin-boot-maker/boot-maker/en_US/boot-maker.md

-When some unknown error occurs, you will see the button **Feedback** in the "Process Failed" window.
-Click it  to jump to the relevant forum to submit your feedback.
+When some unknown error occurs, you will see the button **Submit Feedback** in the "Process Failed" window.
+Click it  to jump to the relevant website to submit your feedback.